Erin Cafaro: Career

 During her training in the 2008 Olympic year, Cafaro discovered CrossFit, and incorporated the training ideologies, concepts and workouts into her full-time, year round rowing program.
 Starting 2009 Cafaro started touring the world as a Crossfit Rowing Subject Matter Expert for Concept 2, coaching CrossFit coaches and athletes on their technique and training on the Concept 2 ergometer.

 After retiring from rowing in 2012, Cafaro became VP of Operations for 3Fu3l, a startup sports supplement company.
 She transitioned into coaching full-time for Concept 2 and Unscared, Inc. starting 2014.
-In 2014 Cafaro also married Human Performance Coach and NYT Best Selling Author Brian MacKenzie.
-The two created the sports performance company Power Speed Endurance in 2016.
+In 2014 Cafaro and human performance coach and NYT Best Selling Author Brian MacKenzie created the sports performance company Power Speed Endurance in 2016.
 Cafaro managed operations for PSE for 2 years.

 Cafaro pivoted away from the sports performance world into the research and mental wellness space beginning of 2018.
 She began as a Clinical Coordinator on a research project on fear, anxiety and therapeutic interventions at the Huberman Lab in the Stanford School of Medicine Dept. of Neurobiology.
-Currently, Cafaro is a doctoral student in clinical psychology at The Wright Institute in Berkeley, CA.
+Currently, Cafaro is a doctoral student in clinical psychology at The Wright Institute in Berkeley, CA specializing in neuropsychology.